-CULA111W Soups, Sauces and Basic Techniques (1 Credit)
+CULA111W Soups, Sauces and Basic Techniques

-Fundamentals of soup and sauce production, as well as knowledge of kitchen equipment and knife skills, will lay the foundation needed in the culinary field.
+Fundamentals of stock, soup and sauce production, as well as knowledge of kitchen equipment and knife skills, will lay the foundation needed in the Culinary and Baking and Pastry Arts field.

-CULA112W Introductory Food Production (1 Credit) The basic principles of hot food preparation techniques will be covered as students prepare various meat, starch and vegetable items.
+CULA112W Introductory Food Production (1 Credit)

+The basic principles of hot food preparation techniques will be covered as students prepare various meat, starch and vegetable items.
 This course will form the basis for all future production courses.
-(Co-requisite: CULA111W)
+(Prerequisite: CULA111W or POI)

-CULA113W Hot Food Techniques (1 Credit) This lab-oriented food production course gives the student the opportunity to expand on the cooking principles learned in Introductory Food Production.
-(Co-requisite: CULA111W)
+CULA113W Hot Food Techniques (1 Credit)

+This lab-oriented food production course gives the student the opportunity to expand on the cooking principles learned in Introductory Food Production and will give them the experience of serving food to the public.
+(Co-requisites: CULA111W, 112W, 114W or POI)

-CULA114W Quantity Food Production (1 Credit) Organizational and production techniques of short order cookery will be taught through the use of popular and novelty foods.
-(Co-requisite: CULA111W)
+CULA114W Quantity Food Production (1 Credit)

+Organizational and production techniques of short order cookery will be taught through the use of popular and novelty foods.
+(Co-requisites: CULA111W, 112W, 113W or POI)

-CULA115W Food Theory and Meat Fabrication (3 Credits) The fundamental theories in food production principles and techniques associated with the cookery of stocks, soups, sauces, meats, fish, vegetables and starches are covered.
+CULA115W Food Theory and Meat Fabrication

+The fundamental theories in food production principles and techniques associated with the cookery of stocks, soups, sauces, meats, fish, vegetables and starches are covered.
 A concentration on organization, food science, cookery methods and meat fabrication will be explored.
+(Co-requisites: CULA111W, 112W, 113W, 114W or POI)

-CULA116W Food Service Sanitation (3 Credits) This course focuses on all related areas of food sanitation; i.e., food-borne illnesses, poisons, hygiene, a comprehensive understanding of microbiology, life cycles, and proper control of rodents and insects.
+CULA116W Food Service Sanitation (3 Credits)

+This course focuses on all related areas of food sanitation; i.e., food-borne illnesses, poisons, hygiene, a comprehensive understanding of microbiology, life cycles, and proper control of rodents and insects.
+(Co-requisites: CULA111W, 112W, 113W, 114W or POI)

-CULA117W Introduction to Baking (1 Credit)
+CULA117W Introduction to Baking

 Quick breads, yeast breads and baking fundamentals will be covered at an introductory level.
 Students will also become familiar with conversions, weights and measures, and bakeshop equipment related to production.
-(Co-requisites: CULA118W, 121W or POI)
+(Co-requisite: CULA121W or POI)

-CULA118W Patisserie
+CULA118W Patisserie (1 Credit

-A variety of pastry items to include choux paste, laminated doughs, and phyllo are prepared in this course, as well as their different finishing techniques.
+A variety of pastry items to include cookies, pies, tarts, laminated doughs, sweet doughs, and phyllo are prepared in this course, as well as meringues, pastry cream and other fillings.
 Forms the basis for more advanced bakery techniques.
-(Co-requisites: CULA117W, 121W or POI)
+(Co-requisites: CULA117W, 126W or POI)

-CULA121W Baking Theory Baking Theory provides an understanding of baking principles and theory, and how they apply to hands-on work in the bakeshop.
+CULA121W Baking Theory

+Baking Theory provides an understanding of baking principles and theory, and how they apply to hands-on work in the bakeshop.
 (Co-requisites: CULA117W, 118W, 126W or POI)

-CULA122W Introduction to Garde Manger (1 Credit) This course covers the artistic presentation of cold and hot foods.
+CULA122W Introduction to Garde Manger (1 Credit)

+This course covers the artistic presentation of cold and hot foods.
+(Prerequisite: CULA111W or POI)

-CULA123W Table Service and Mixology (3 Credits) Food service and alcoholic beverage regulations, mixology, and skills in table service are covered in this course.
+CULA123W Table Service and Mixology (3 Credits)

+Food service and alcoholic beverage regulations, mixology, and skills in table service are covered in this course.
 Labor and employment regulations are also addressed.
+(POI)

-CULA126W Cake Decoration and Design (1 Credit) Students will be mixing and baking cakes, as well as assembling and decorating cakes using icings and fillings.
-(Co-requisites: CULA117W, 118W, 121W or POI)
+CULA126W Cake Decoration and Design (1 Credit

+Students will be mixing and baking cakes, as well as assembling and decorating cakes using icings and fillings.
+(Co-requisites: CULA117W, 118W or POI)

-CULA127W Individual Pastries and
+CULA127W Individual Pastries and Plated Desserts

-Plated Desserts Pastries, dessert sauces, and other fundamentals will be used to create single portion desserts.
+Pastries, dessert sauces, and other fundamentals will be used to create single portion desserts.
 Plate decorating and garnishing techniques will be utilized and explored.
-(Co-requisites: CU-LA117W, 118W, 121W, 126W or POI)
+(Co-requisites: CU-LA117W, 118W, 126W or POI)

-CULA211W Culinary Co-op I
+CULA211W Culinary Co-op I (3 Credits)

 Degree candidates in the Culinary Arts curriculum are required to complete three hundred hours of on-the-job experience for which they are paid by their respective employers.
 The students will be required to work in some type of approved food service operation (restaurant, hotel, country club, hospital and institutional facility) and must be engaged in food preparation tasks that will enable them to utilize the skills learned as students in the Culinary Arts program.
-(Prerequisites: CULA111W, 112W, 113W, 115W or 117W, 118W, 119W, 121W or POI)
+(Prerequisites: CULA111W, 112W, 113W, 114W, 115W, 116W, 117W, 118W, 121W, 122W, 126W, 127W or POI)